USS Kephart

 USS Kephart (DE-207/APD-61) was a Buckley-class destroyer escort in service with the United States Navy from 1944 to 1947.
 After spending 20 years in reserve, she was transferred to Republic of Korea Navy and served another 18 years as Kyong Puk (PF-82) until she was struck in 1985.

 Namesake

 William Perry Kephart was born on 9 September 1915 in Meyersdale, Pennsylvania.
 He enlisted in the United States Naval Reserve on 15 August 1937 and was appointed Aviation Cadet 3 months later.
 After flight training at Naval Air Station Pensacola, Florida.
 He was commissioned Ensign on 1 December 1938.

 Kephart served with air groups on the USS Saratoga and USS Wasp, and in May 1940 returned to Pensacola as a flight instructor.
 Six months later he rejoined Scouting Squadron 71 (VS-71) on board Wasp.
 Promoted to Lieutenant (j.g.)
 15 June 1942 and Lieutenant (temporary) 1 October.

-He was killed in action 14 October while engaging Japanese aircraft over Guadalcanal.
+His squadron was performing a scouting mission on 15 September when the Wasp was hit.
+Finding it ablaze upon returning, he and the remainder of his squadron landed on the USS Hornet.
+Kephart and six other pilots were sent to Guadalcanal on 4 October.
+In the early morning of 14 October, the dugout he was sheltering in received a direct hit during a heavy Japanese naval bombardment and he lost his life along with his Squadron Commander, Executive Officer, and a recently arrived Flight Officer of a Marine squadron.